-This beautiful cinnamon and sugar pull-apart bread is surprisingly simple to make and perfect for breakfast or brunch on a cozy day indoors.
+This beautiful cinnamon and sugar pull-apart bread is surprisingly simple to make (just need the time!) and perfect for breakfast or brunch on a cozy day indoors.

 Can I tell you how excited I am that spring is right around the corner?
 And with spring weather comes more daylight and new seasonal fruits and vegetables.
 I'm trying to not wish away the next three weeks but seriously...I NEED YOU, SPRING.